 Bald eagles, white-tailed deer, Canada geese, wild turkeys, crappie, walleye, channel catfish and other wildlife can be found at Tuttle Creek Lake.
 The lake’s fish and wildlife resources provide sightseers, anglers and hunters ample opportunities for their sports.

-Turtle Creek State Park has four units (River Pond, Cedar Ridge, Fancy Creek and Randolph) which make up the 1,200 acre park.
-It offers electric and water hookups, a swimming beach, boat ramps, courtesy docks, and dump stations are available.
-Campgrounds contain 159 water/electric campsites, 8 electric/water/sewer campsites, 24 electric-only campsites, 20 electric sites with community water at the Randolph Area horse campground and 500 primitive campsites.
+Turtle Creek State Park has four units which make up the 1,200 acre park.
+These include River Pond, Cedar Ridge, Fancy Creek and Randolph.
+It offers electric and water hookups, a swimming beach, boat ramps, courtesy docks, and dump stations.
+Campgrounds contain:

 Located along the Post Rock Scenic Byway about 5 miles north of I-70, west of K-232

-Located in the heart of the Smoky Hills, Wilson Lake/Reservoir features a rugged shoreline punctuated by scenic cliffs and rocky outcrops sitting in the Wilson State Park.
-The park and surrounding wildlife area offer the opportunity to view and photograph deer, pheasant, waterfowl, songbirds, and furbearers.
+Located in the heart of the Smoky Hills, Wilson Lake/Reservoir features a rugged shoreline.
+It offers scenic cliffs and rocky outcrops sitting in the Wilson State Park.
+The park and surrounding wildlife area provides photographic opportunities.
+Here you can find deer, pheasant, waterfowl, songbirds, and furbearers.

 Wilson Reservoir offers excellent white bass and striped bass angling.
-The Cedar Trail in the Otoe area is a one-mile loop with a concrete surface and is great for a leisurely, low-stress walk.
-The 25.5-mile long Switchgrass Bike Trail is popular with mountain bikers to pursue this challenging activity.
+The Cedar Trail in the Otoe area is a one-mile loop with a concrete surface.
+It’s great for a leisurely, low-stress walk.
+The 25.5-mile long Switchgrass Bike Trail is popular with mountain bikers.

 Wilson Wildlife Area is located on the upper end of 9,000 acre Wilson Reservoir.
-The 8,069-acre public hunting area is made up of 5,000 acres of rugged rolling hills of native prairie, approximately 2,000 acres of cropland, and 1,000 acres of riparian timber along the Saline River, Cedar Creek, Turkey Creek, and Elm Creek.
+The 8,069-acre public hunting area is made up of 5,000 acres of rugged rolling hills of native prairie.
+It holds approximately 2,000 acres of cropland.
+There are 1,000 acres of riparian timber along the Saline River, Cedar Creek, Turkey Creek, and Elm Creek.
 The area has a waterfowl refuge that was established in 1996.

 What can you expect from the 24 State Parks located in Kansas?
-Well, for starters, you’ll find over 32,000 acres of land to explore and over 130,000 surface-acres of water to access for boating, paddling and fishing activities!
+Well, for starters, you’ll find over 32,000 acres of land to explore.
+You’ll find over 130,000 surface-acres of water to access for boating, paddling and fishing activities!
 You’ll find landscapes with everything from vast grasslands to rugged canyons here!
 Start your Kansas outdoor adventure by going sight-seeing, hiking, camping, boating or climbing.

-A few of the most popular State Parks include Cheney State Park and it’s prime conditions for sailing, wind surfing or just relaxing on a beach.
+A few of the most popular State Parks include Cheney State Park.
+It’s prime conditions for sailing, wind surfing or just relaxing on a beach.
 There’s also Tuttle Creek State Park and it’s awesome fishing, beaches and boating opportunities.
 Last but not least (although definitely the driest), is the famous Tallgrass National Preserve in Kansas.
-Visit Kansas State Parks for more information about the boating opportunities, boat launch access points or the boating restrictions that may be in place in the park you plan on visiting.
+Visit Kansas State Parks for more information about the boating opportunities.
+You can find out about boat launch access points or any boating restrictions that may be in place in the park you plan on visiting.

 With over 40 well-stocked state fishing lakes and hundreds of acres of public waters, there’s no risk of running out of sport fishing locations in Kansas.
 So grab your gear, fuel up the boat and hit the water!

-The many lakes, rivers and reservoirs in Kansas are home to a variety of sport fish, including crappie, trout, saugers, largemouth bass and panfish, among other fish species that can be found in state fishing waters.
+The many lakes, rivers and reservoirs in Kansas are home to a variety of sport fish.
+Varieties include crappie, trout, saugers, largemouth bass and panfish, among other fish species that can be found in state fishing waters.

 Before you go fishing in Kansas, find out everything you need to know about the state fishing regulations, fishing license requirements, local fishing reports and the boating license requirements on Kansas waters.
 Visit the Kansas Department of Wildlife, Parks and Tourism website for more information.